 27th – 29th November 5:30pm – 9pm

-As part of our new Winter Festival, we are inviting our local community to create something special in their windows to show just what an amazingly creative place Devizes is.
+We are inviting our local community to create something special in their windows to show just what an amazingly creative place Devizes is.
 Window Wanderland is a Covid-safe way to connect people, transforming streets into magical outdoor galleries.

 To take part and register your own window for this event follow the link to the Window Wanderland website.
 Everyone that registers a Window will be added to our event map.
 You will be reminded of when to display your window and keep your light on!